akoss/Apple-TV-Alarm-Clock/README.md

 If you want to play songs from Apple Music or iTunes Match, make sure to download them first.

+Follow this post to schedule this script: http://apple.stackexchange.com/questions/59257/ical-no-longer-runs-scripts To schedule a Mac to wake up at a certain time, go to System Preferences - Energy Saver - Schedule.

 Note: This version changes the main output device of OS X. Hold down Option and click on Volume Control in OS X's menu bar to select another output device.